 Account Number: 6QV-02323

-In addition, please call Susan Mouradian, Chief Philanthropy Officer, at (401) 921-8519 to inform her of your gift.
+In addition, please call Liz Zima, Philanthropy Officer, on her cell at (401) 835-0843 to inform her of your gift.

 You may make a gift in honor or in memory of a loved one, physician, caregiver, nurse, colleague or friend.
 It is a very special way to support Butler Hospital that recognizes a special relationship or care that you received.